-The first time you plan a weekend anchored out or the first time you charter, I’ll bet that one of your questions was/is “How much water do we need?”
-It was for us.
+The first time you plan a weekend anchored out or the first time you charter, I’ll bet that one of your questions was/is “How much water will we use?”
+I know we were suddenly very interested in typical water usage on a boat and how it differed from on land.

 Now, that’s a pretty nice lifestyle . . . but it takes either a large water tank and a short trip, frequent stops at marinas or fuel docks where you can get water, or a very large capacity watermaker and the power to support it.

-Okay, those are the extremes.
+Okay, those are the extremes for water usage on a boat.
 US dirt-dwellers use about 100 gallons per person per day in contrast.
 And luxury yachts probably use almost as much.
 But how about us “real people?”

 Most full-time cruising couples that we knew averaged 4 to 6 gallons per person per day.
 Note that single handers may use a bit more and families a bit less as “boat use” is divided amongst fewer or more people.